-With Sony rolling out some welcome surprises recently, including a recent update that allows for internal storage expansion, we're on high alert for arguably one of the most in-demand features...asides from 1440p support that is!
+With Sony rolling out some welcome surprises recently, including an update that allows for internal storage expansion, we're on high alert for arguably one of the most in-demand features... aside from 1440p support that is!

 Here's what we know to date, and whether you should start getting excited, or managing your expectations...

 The short answer is yes, following an update this year from Sony, VRR (variable refresh rate) support is finally here for PS5.
 However, VRR is only compatible with HDMI 2.1 TVs or Monitors, and will not work with HDMI 2.0 displays.

 VRR support on PS5 is also not compatible with PS4 games that can be played on the next-gen console.

 To enable VRR on your console, head over to the screen and video settings where you can choose between two options.
 The first enables VRR in supported games and the second enables VRR in all games.

 If you opt for the latter, it will force VRR in games that haven't yet taken advantage of it and so may not guarantee success.

 Sony has also made it clear that the results of how effective the VRR technology is may vary depending on which TV or monitor you are using.

 But, what's the big deal with VRR anyway?